feugy/melodie/README.md

 ### features

-- Simple authorization for broadcasting

-  - feat(ui): when running on web, prompts user from TOTP
-  - feat(ui): displays TOTP url in settings so user could use generator apps

 - use file and folder names to complete missing tags

 - merge components/Album|Artist|Playlist tests for GridItem + hover behaviour (desktop only)